COSD-PANDA/seaboard/src/_datasets/development-permits-set2.md

 maintainer: City of San Diego
 maintainer_email: data@sandiego.gov
 ---
-Permit approvals from Development Services Department's current cloud-based permitting system.
-Permit types began migrating to the current system in 2018.
+Approvals for permits, maps, agreements, and other applications processed by Development Services Department's current cloud-based permitting system.
+Approval types began migrating to the current system in 2018.
 Data from the legacy system can be found in [this dataset](/datasets/development-permits-set1/).

 <!--more-->